evankozierok/pram2mesa/README.md

 * PRAMs have a more formal grammar, while ABMs are open-ended
 * PRAMs are often much faster than ABMs, especially on very large populations

 Core to this project, however, is a more theoretical purpose - demonstrating the interconnectedness of the two frameworks.
 While they are not the same, they are similar in many ways, allowing a tool like pram2mesa to exist.
+For more on comparing these frameworks, see the [Media](https://github.com/evankozierok/pram2mesa/tree/master/Media) section.

 ## Installation
 ### Dependencies (For Translation)